github/developer.github.com/content/v3/activity/notifications.md

 ## Notification Reasons

 When retrieving responses from the Notifications API, each payload has a key titled `reason`.
-These correspond to events that trigger a notifications.
+These correspond to events that trigger a notification.

 Here's a list of potential `reason`s for receiving a noitification: